 The blood of Christ, a propitiation or appeasing force, the only means to satisfy God's pure sense of justice, is a testimony of God's intense love for us.

-When we partake of the tiny cup of wine at the Passover service, we usually think of its symbolism as Christ's blood shed for our sins.
-However, the cup itself and its contents have another, vital meaning for us!
+When we partake of the cup of wine at Passover, we usually think of Christ's blood shed for sins.
+However, the cup and its contents have another meaning for us.

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

-Though not a holy day, per se, Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Passover may be the most important festival ordained by God.
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.

 We must thoroughly examine ourselves, exercising and strengthening our faith, actively giving love back to God, to avoid taking Passover in a careless manner.